How To Prepare Your Home for Sanding Service

 Dust & Noise

-Sanding can be noisy.
+Wood floor sanding can be noisy.
 It is always a good idea to give your neighbours an early warning to avoid unnecessary complications.
 Our workmen do not usually work after hours, especially in residential areas, unless we have been duly authorised and we are sure we will not disturb the neighbourhood.

 Cutting edge sanding machines are virtually dust-free.
 Still, there is an extensive amount of dust at certain stages of our work that is impossible to be captured entirely.